informatics-lab/covid19-examples-and-docs/README.md

 ![Sponsors](examples/sponsors.png)

+## Overview

+This platform is for participants of the Environment Intelligence CDT Grand Challenges 2020.
+The challenges are:
+1. Improvements and inequalities in air quality during the COVID-19 pandemic.
+2. Predicting daily average air concentration of pollen grains.
+3. Quantifying and communicating uncertainty in dispersion forecasts of radioactive material
+4. Quantifying and communicating uncertainty in volcanic ash forecasts

+The Grand Challenges 2020 event aims to:
+- To promote an inter-disciplinary approach to using Data Science and AI to find solutions to environmental challenges.
+- To provide an opportunity for PhD students to work together using an integrated data-computational platform.

 ## Updates

 Check here for regular updates on the platform, such as the provision of new datasets.

 ## Quick Start